 Most recently, CARB developed and adopted the "Regulation for the Reporting of Criteria Air Pollutants and Toxic Air Contaminants" (or CTR) to implement statewide annual reporting of criteria air pollutant and toxic air contaminant emissions data from facilities.
-The reporting regulation became effective January 1, 2020.
+The reporting regulation was approved in 2020, amended in 2021 and became effective January 1, 2022.
 CTR supports the mandates of AB 617, AB 197 (described above), and AB 2588, and also continues California's environmental leadership by establishing innovative new policies to improve many aspects of air quality, including emission inventory.
 Emissions inventory data is critical to understanding the sources of emissions that may contribute to adverse health risks or other impacts at the local, regional, and statewide level; therefore, the CTR is CARB's intent of adopting a new paradigm, making significant improvements in the completeness of emission inventory data collected, and how it is collected, to meet the community protection and other public health priorities for CARB and the local air districts.
-For more information pertaining to the CTR and the implementation schedule please refer to CARB's webpage here: https://ww2.arb.ca.gov/ourwork/programs/criteria-and-toxics-reporting
+For more information pertaining to the CTR and the implementation schedule please refer to CARB's webpage here: https://www2.arb.ca.gov/our-work/programs/criteria-and-toxics-reporting

-In conjunction with the CTR, CARB has amended the Emission Inventory Criteria and Guidelines (Guidelines, or EICG Regulation) at the November 2020 Board meeting.
-The purpose of these amendments are to ensure continued protection of public health by collecting more comprehensive emission data, provide CARB and the local air districts with a better understanding of stationary source emissions, enhance the public access to information on toxic pollutant emissions, and require the reduction of localized health risks at facilities that may present significant impacts.
-The proposed amendments are also designed to support community-focused efforts at CARB to reduce criteria pollutant and air toxic emissions from California's most disadvantaged communities as required by AB 617.
+In conjunction with the CTR, CARB amended the Emission Inventory Criteria and Guidelines (Guidelines, or EICG Regulation) in 2020, which were also amended in 2021 and are effective March 21, 2022.
+The purpose of these amendments are to ensure continued protection of public health by collecting more comprehensive emission data by adding over 900 additional new substances to be reported, provide CARB and the local air districts with a better understanding of stationary source emissions, enhance the public access to information on toxic pollutant emissions, and require the reduction of localized health risks at facilities that may present significant impacts.
+These amendments are also designed to support community-focused efforts at CARB to reduce criteria pollutant and air toxic emissions from California's most disadvantaged communities as required by AB 617.